Do you work according to the double-check principle?

 Compared with the requirements of the standard, flexword’s internal quality standards however exceed the requirements of EN ISO 17100 for translation services.

-At flexword we attach great importance to a higher level of formal translation training, and so this constitutes a mandatory minimum requirement.
+At flexword we attach great importance to a formally higher translation training, and so this constitutes a mandatory minimum requirement.

-For languages where no such training option is available, an equivalent formal education is required.
+For languages where no such training option is available,a formally equivalent education is required.

 In addition to this, the specialist translators we use already have at least five years’ professional translation experience.
 This requirement is mandatory.